Casa do Costeado: Description

 The Costeado House is currently made up of two buildings which, although connected, are visibly different.
 One is a long two-storey building dating from the 16th century and the other is a tall three-storey building begun at the end of the 18th century and completed in the 19th century.

 The area belonging to the house, encompassing approximately 4.5 hectares around it, includes a granite entrance gate, a cobblestone path from it to the house, extensive gardens, patches of forest and farmland, small ruins of a couple small houses and espigueiros and a small creek.
-The property is bordered by roads and is located just 100 meters from the Guimarães Shopping.
+The property is bordered by roads and is just 100 meters from the Guimarães Shopping.

 The top of the gate and the house's window grilles are made of wrought iron.

 History

 17th century

-The house is first mentioned with the name “Costiago” in 22 November 1644.
-The mention appears on a notebook stating that Lucrécia Camela, “owner of the casal of the Costiago, in the parish of Creixomil”, wrote a letter of attorney to a certain Glz Galham, resident of Vila do Conde.
+The house is first mentioned with the name "Costiago" on 22 November 1644.
+The mention appears on a notebook stating that Lucrécia Camela, "owner of the casal of the Costiago, in the parish of Creixomil", wrote a letter of attorney to a certain Glz Galham, resident of Vila do Conde.
 She died exactly a month later.

-A different document later mentions that Inês Caldeirão Villassus was born at the “Costiago” in 30 August 1658, and her father, Gonçalo Francisco, bought the residence in 1672, previously owned by Alexandre do Vale Peixoto.
+A different document later mentions that Inês Caldeirão Villassus was born at the "Costiago" on 30 August 1658, and her father, Gonçalo Francisco, bought the residence in 1672, previously owned by Alexandre do Vale Peixoto.